SEND Support

 In Buckinghamshire, we have developed an SEND Support Plan document for the purpose of identifying the SEND of children/young people, monitoring their progress towards desired outcomes and tracking resources utilised within the educational setting.

-Many people will be familiar with IEPs (Individual Education Plans) or Provision Maps – this document contains the same type of information, but much more in addition.
-In Buckinghamshire we recommend that schools and other educational settings use this document for children/young people who have SEND which require targeted support over an extended period and/or require support from external specialists for example, specialist teacher, educational psychologist etcetera.
+Many people will be familiar with IEPs (Individual Education Plans) or Provision Maps – this document contains the same type of information, but many more in addition.
+In Buckinghamshire, we recommend that schools and other educational settings use this document for children/young people who have SEND which requires targeted support over an extended period and/or require support from external specialists for example, specialist teachers, educational psychologists etcetera.

 Documents to support Early Years Practitioners can be found on the